 2. Mmuseumm

-From one of the biggest museums in the city, to one of the smallest.
-Mmuseumm was, for a long time, one of NYC’s best-kept secrets.
-It’s better known these days, but is still very much off the beaten path.
-Especially because this tiny museum is housed inside a freight elevator in Tribeca!
+From one of the biggest museums in the city to one of the smallest.
+Mmuseumm is a tiny, lesser-known museum housed inside a freight elevator in Tribeca!

 Inside, you’ll find a rather bizarre and utterly fascinating collection of random objects.
-Although some appear to have no reason for being included, others have some cultural significance.
+Some appear to have no reason for being included, while others have some cultural significance.
 For example, the shoe that was thrown at George W Bush in 2008.

 Tickets: $8 suggested donation.